 FTP/SFTP (File Transfer Protocol) explained

 When you signed up for web hosting, you’re renting space on a web server for your website files.
-In a previous post we’ve explained how to set up the nameservers to point to your website, but since you haven’t uploaded any files yet, this why your website site has a blank white page, or an empty directory in case you see a white page when you acces your website.
+In a previous post we’ve explained how to set up the nameservers to point to your website, but since you haven’t uploaded any files yet, this why your website site has a blank white page or an empty directory in case you see a white page when you access your website.

 Depending on your host set up, you may also see a default landing page from the host that may have some kind of this website is under construction messaging.
-FTP stands for file transfer protocol, and is used to transfer your files from your computer to the web server.
+FTP stands for file transfer protocol and is used to transfer your files from your computer to the webserver.
 SFTP stands for secure file transfer protocol.
 It works the same as FTP, but there’s an extra layer of security.